-Pastor Bimbo Odukoya Foundation (PBOF) is a not-for-profit, non-governmental, independent faith-based organisation in Nigeria that provides information, resources, support and training to women and youth particularly young girls in disadvantaged communities across Nigeria.
+Bimbo Odukoya Foundation (PBOF) is a not-for-profit, non-governmental, independent faith-based organization in Nigeria that provides information, resources, support and training to women and youth particularly young girls in disadvantaged communities across Nigeria.

-PBOF is a legacy foundation established in the memory of Bimbo Odukoya, a women and girls rights advocate, and national merit award winner, who died tragically in a plane crash in 2005.
+Bimbo Odukoya Foundation is a legacy foundation established in the memory of Bimbo Odukoya, a women and girls rights advocate, and national merit award winner, who passed on to glory in 2005.
 The Foundation established in 2007, has continued the work she started in Muslim and Christian communities.

-It has organised several empowerment programmes for students in secondary and tertiary institutions with a view to raising well rounded future leaders.
+It has organized several empowerment programmes for students in secondary and tertiary institutions with a view to raising well rounded future leaders.

 The Foundation frequently embarks on an assessment of the prevailing needs of its focal group and amends its offerings accordingly.
 Some of its initiatives include: